Centorios/SiriusChallenge/README.md

 ## TO-DOs and Improvements
 - Dockerize the app to use local mongoDB
-- Add more tests
 - Add swagger documentation
 - Standardize the error messages
-- Standardize more http status codes